openwisp/netdiff/README.rst

 -------

-Parsers are classes that extend ``netdiff.base.BaseParser`` and implement a ``parse`` method which is in charge of converting a python data structure into ``networkx.Graph`` object.
+Parsers are classes that extend ``netdiff.base.BaseParser`` and implement a ``parse`` method which is in charge of converting a python data structure into ``networkx.Graph`` object and return the result.

 Parsers also have a ``json`` method which returns valid `NetJSON output <https://github.com/ninuxorg/netdiff#netjson-output>`__.